 Alivia stayed out in the car.
 She didn’t want to go in.
-She’ll have to see grandpa in there anyways.
+She would have to see grandpa in there anyways.

 For the next couple of hours Alivia, her mom and Fern were making posters and gluing pictures on it.
 Each picture brought back memories.
-She could hear the laughter’s and the should of water when the paint brushes were dipped in.
+She could hear the laughter and the sound of water when the paint brushes were dipped in.
 The bright clumps of paint drew more attention.
 Fern’s voice encouraged her.

-She set the pictures down and placed a hand to the side of her head and let a breath out.
+She set the pictures down and placed a hand to the side of her head then let a breath out.

-Fern and her sister looked at each other then back at Alivia.
+Fern and her mother looked at each other then back at Alivia.

 Fern didn’t say a word.

 Alivia knew she had nothing to say.
-Since she left for collage and became a model she hasn’t seen much of him.
+Since she left for collage and became a model, she hasn’t been much of him.

 The doorbell rang.

-Lauretta and Alivia’s choice of style was similar, but Alivia really wasn’t into the high fashion and glamor like Lauretta.
-If they were seen on the streets people would know they were different from each other, but the close bond they share is no different.
+Lauretta and Alivia’s choice of style were similar, but Alivia really wasn’t into the high fashion and glamor like Lauretta.
+If they were seen on the street, people would know they were different from each other, but the close bond they share was no different.

 Then she saw Skeeter.
-His hair was the same color with brunette and a little bit of blonde mixed in it.
-His hair was spiked on top, crystal blue eyes and a lean body.
+His hair looked the same color with brunette and a little bit of blonde mixed in it, spiked on top, crystal blue eyes and a lean body.